St. Vartan Park: Opening and early years

 The park was originally laid out with a playground near its west end, a gymnasium containing a running track in the middle of the block, and a comfort station near the east end; landscaping bordered the park's perimeter.
 The grounds were equipped with playground fixtures and gymnasium apparatus in 1906 and the playground opened to the public on October 4, 1906.
 The girls' playground included the first playground slide installed by the New York Park Department.

+In 1908, the St. Gabriel's Park Branch of the New York Public Library opened at 303–305 East 36th Street on the north side of the park.
+A Carnegie library designed by the architectural firm of McKim, Mead & White, the four-story building included a rooftop reading room that overlooked the park it was named after.
+(Note: The library was subsequently closed in 1940 to make way for construction of the Manhattan portal of the Queens–Midtown Tunnel.)

-Renovations to the park were made in the mid-1930s, which included the addition of basketball, handball and shuffleboard courts, a roller skating track, and a softball diamond.
+Renovations to St. Gabriel's Park were made in the mid-1930s, which included the addition of basketball, handball and shuffleboard courts, a roller skating track, and a softball diamond.
 Reconstruction of the western half of the park was completed in August 1936 and the remainder of the park reopened in February 1937.

 A war memorial for the soldiers from Murray Hill who died in World War I was unveiled in October 1936.
-This memorial originally consisted of a flagpole, bronze plaques and a grove of trees; the tablets have since been relocated from the base of the flagpole to the field house on the east side of the park.
+This memorial was donated by the local post of the American Legion and originally consisted of a flagpole, four bronze plaques and a grove of trees; the tablets have since been relocated from the base of the flagpole to the field house on the east side of the park.